sunstudiodev/QuickReference/README.md

 # Quick Reference
 The tool built to make it easy for students to Refer to Websites and to cite sources.

+A tool to help students create quick Harvard-standard website references!

 Author: [@nhannt201](https://github.com/nhannt201/)

 ## Release install & update Quick Reference